 NOTE The reference number is established when the bitmap is saved, normally using mogd.exe.
 Bitmaps and fonts may use the same reference numbers.
-For example, it is possible to have both a bitmap 1 and a font 1.
+For example, it's possible to have both a bitmap 1 and a font 1.

-4.2.10 Direct screen write bitmap (254 100 [x1][y1][x2][y2][data]{[data]})
+4.2.10 Direct Screen Write Bitmap (254 100 [x1][y1][x2][y2][data]{[data]})

 This command is used to draw a bitmap to the screen directly without first storing it in the file space.
-This is a far quicker method of drawing a bitmap to the screen than using individual pixels.
+This is a more efficient method of drawing a bitmap to the screen than using individual pixels.
 There are some irregularities and limitations to this command.